segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 ## Migrate to the Klaviyo (Actions) destination

-On June 7th, 2024, Segment will automatically migrate all classic Klaviyo destinations to the new Klaviyo (Actions) destination.
+Starting on June 7th, 2024, Segment will automatically migrate all classic Klaviyo destinations to the new Klaviyo (Actions) destination.
+Migrated Klaviyo (Actions) destinations will have the same name as your classic destination, with "Migrated" appended.

+For example, if you named your classic destination "Email Marketing Campaigns", Segment would name your migrated destination "Email Marketing Campaigns Migrated".

 **If you have an API key in your classic destination's Private Key setting and your destination is not connected to a [Journey](/docs/engage/journeys), you do not need to take any action.**